honsiorovskyi/ca-scratch-generator/README.md

 # ca-scratch-generator
-Builds a Docker image based on 'scratch' with the up-to-date version of the CA certificates bundled in.
+Builds a Docker image based on `scratch` with the up-to-date version of the CA certificates bundled in.

 ## Normal generation procedure